docker/docs/docker-hub/insights-analytics.md

 ---
 title: Insights and analytics
-description: Provides usage statistics of your images on Docker Hub.
+description: Discover how to access usage statistics of your images on Docker Hub
 keywords: docker hub, hub, insights, analytics, api, verified publisher
 redirect_from:
   - /docker-hub/publish/insights-analytics/
 ---

-Insights and analytics provides usage analytics for Docker Verified Publisher (DVP) and Docker-Sponsored Open Source (DSOS) images on Docker Hub, providing self-serve access to metrics as both raw data and summary data for a desired time span.
+Insights and analytics provides usage analytics for Docker Verified Publisher (DVP) and Docker-Sponsored Open Source (DSOS) images on Docker Hub.
+This includes self-serve access to metrics as both raw data and summary data for a desired time span.
 You can view the number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.

 <!-- prettier-ignore -->
 > **Tip**